compass Explore next steps to improve your mental health. Get help for your child

 It’s important to remember that these are just generalizations, and not all only children will exhibit these characteristics.
 Additionally, many of these traits can also be found in people who have siblings or who were not only children, as personality is shaped by a variety of factors beyond just family size.

-Only Child Syndrome in Relationships
+Only Children in Romantic Relationships and Marriage

 Research on this topic is mixed, and there is no clear consensus on whether being an only child has any significant impact on one’s relationships.
-That being said, some people may perceive individuals who are only children as having certain traits or tendencies that can affect their relationships.
+That said, some people may perceive individuals who are only children as having certain traits or tendencies that can affect their relationships.

-For example, some people may think that only children are more self-centered or have difficulty sharing, which could impact their ability to form healthy relationships with others.
-Additionally, only children may have grown up with more attention and resources from their parents, which could lead to a sense of entitlement or expectation that others will cater to their needs.
+2. Expectations around attention: Only children may have grown up with more attention and resources from their parents, which could lead to a sense of entitlement or expectation that others will cater to their needs.
 This could cause issues in relationships if the individual expects their partner to prioritize their wants and needs above their own.

-Only Child Syndrome in the Workplace
+Only-Child Syndrome in the Workplace

-In terms of how it may present in the workplace, some of the supposed traits associated with only child syndrome include the following:
+In terms of how it may present in the workplace, some of the supposed traits associated with only-child syndrome include the following:

 • Self-centeredness: Some people believe that only children may be more likely to prioritize their own needs and wants over the needs of others.
 In the workplace, this could manifest as an unwillingness to collaborate with others or a tendency to take credit for team accomplishments.